Crunchy Sponge Candy (Chocolate Covered)

 It has had many incarnations over the years, and it is surprisingly easy to make at home.

-And it is very popular, and will make you friends!
+It is very crowd-pleasing, and will make you many fast friends!

 What is Sponge Candy?